 Note that ISAC routinely updates this section as new information becomes available.
 Be sure to check back periodically for the current processing status.

-Should additional 2016-17 funding become available and only if you are eligible will an estimated MAP grant appear on a financial aid award letter from the Illinois MAP-approved college listed on your FAFSA.
-The award letter from your college will be your only notification as to whether you will be receiving a MAP grant for 2016-17.
+Should additional 2023-24 funding become available and only if you are eligible will an estimated MAP grant appear on a financial aid award notification from the Illinois MAP-approved college listed on your FAFSA.
+The award letter from your college will be your only notification as to whether you will be receiving a 2023-24 MAP grant.

-If you are enrolled for the 2016-17 academic year and have not yet submitted a FAFSA, you are still encouraged to do so as soon as possible at FAFSA on the Web.
+If you are enrolled for the 2023-24 academic year and have not yet done so, you are still encouraged to submit your FAFSA (or, if applicable, Alternative Application) as soon as possible.
 FAFSA results are used to determine eligibility for other forms of federal, state and institutional financial assistance.
-The suspension of 2016-17 MAP award announcements does not impact any other financial aid programs.
+The suspension of 2023-24 MAP award announcements does not impact any other financial aid programs.

 For information regarding the payment of awards for this program, refer to the How Funds Are Disbursed section that appears earlier on this page.